ErGranPepe/ErGranPepe/README.md

 ## ✨ About Me

 - 🌱 **Currently:** Completing my Dual Degree at Rey Juan Carlos University (URJC).
-- 🧑‍💻 **Focused on:** Data analysis, NOx emissions simulations, and software projects.
+- 🧑‍💻 **Focused on:** Data analysis, NOx emissions simulations, and innovative software projects.
-- 🚀 **Goal:** To keep learning and growing in the tech world.
+- 🚀 **Goal:** To keep learning and growing professionally in the tech world.
-- 🤝 **Looking to collaborate:** On innovative, data-driven, and software development projects.
+- 🤝 **Looking to collaborate:** On cutting-edge, data-driven projects and software development initiatives.
 - 🎓 **Languages:** English | Spanish
 - 💡 **Fun Fact:** I love organizing mountain activities with kids! ⛰️👦👧